 Why I think there should be barriers to entry in the executive search business.

-Somewhat surprisingly four different head hunters approached me times in the last four months by headhunters.
+Somewhat surprisingly four different head hunters approached me four times in the last four months.
 Now given that my CV and background is splashed all over the internet, you don’t have to be a Mensa member to figure out what my activities are and what demographic I’m in.
 So it won’t come as shock to anyone if I said that these were misplaced calls.
 They were cowboy recruiters.

 An only cursory check via Google, told me that the first caller was a senior consultant who had transferred into a reputable search company from the business sector.
 Two of the callers were junior in the job and newbies to the search business.
 The fourth was setting up his own company, having seemingly been laid off from a marketing job in 2020.
-I say that with some certainty, because no one in their right minds would have voluntarily started a business in the executive search sector during that period, when in the EU job loss to job creation was 3:1.
+I say that with some certainty, because no one in their right minds would have voluntarily started a business in the executive search sector during that period, when in the EU job loss were at an all time high.